prsbrc/Miscellaneous/README.md

 CRYPT, CRYPTIFSCL and CRYPTIFSC1: encrypt or decrypt streamfiles via openssh and tdes

 AUFAN2RG, AUFAN2DF shows how to make a autorefreshing subfileprogram with DTAQ (example).

+ZSSLCLRG is an example for a tls/ssl client application using the socket/gsk-api's from scott klement